CDCgov/polarbayes/docs/quickstart_for_tidybayes_users.md

 ### No dots in column names

-Canonical reserved column names in tidybayes begin with dots (`.`): `.chain`, `.draw`, `.variable`, `.value`.
+Reserved column names in tidybayes output begin with dots (`.`): `.chain`, `.iteration`, `.draw`, `.variable`, and `.value`.
 PolarBayes avoids dots in variable names because dots have a special role in Python syntax.
 Python is [object-oriented](https://en.wikipedia.org/wiki/Object-oriented_programming).
 In Python, as in many object-oriented programming languages, dots are used to access "attributes" and "methods" associated to particular objects.

 NOTE: As you may know, R also has object-oriented features.
 The equivalent R operator to the python dot (`.`) is the dollar sign (`$`).
 You may have written `df$.draw` to retrieve a column named `.draw` from a data frame named `df`.
 So a polars column name like `.draw` is potentially a bad idea in the same way that a data frame column name like `$draw` could be a bad idea in R.